-The card’s attractive sign-up bonus is perhaps one of the best perks for new card members.
-It offers a 0% introductory annual percentage rate for the first 15 months — after the intro period, the APR is — and the opportunity to earn up to $800 bonus cash back.
-The first $200 of the bonus is earned by spending at least $500 on purchases in the first three months, and the rest is offered as 5% cash back on grocery purchases up to $12,000 in the first year, excluding purchases from Walmart and Target.
+The card’s attractive sign-up offer is perhaps one of the best perks for new card members.
+It offers a 0% introductory annual percentage rate for the first 15 months — after the intro period, the APR is — and the opportunity to earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) – worth up to $300 cash back!

 Credit Score Requirements for Other Chase Cards

 Some interested in getting a Chase credit card wonder if certain cards are easier to get than others or if Chase offers cards for those with less-than-good credit.
 Another common question is the credit limit that may come with a particular card.

 Here is more information about general credit score requirements and credit limits for Chase credit cards to help you consider whether you might be approved for the card you want.

 Is the or Freedom Unlimited Card Easier To Get?

 The Freedom Unlimited is no easier to get than the Chase Freedom Flex.
 Applicants typically need good to excellent credit for either card.
 Chase requests the same information to evaluate applicants for either card.
 Only those applicants applying for a premium Chase card, such as the Chase Sapphire Reserve, may need to meet stricter requirements, since this card is typically limited to those with excellent credit.